learnlatex/learnlatex.github.io/en/lesson-02.md

 can edit our examples using [Overleaf](https://www.overleaf.com), one of the major websites for LaTeX online.
 There are of course others:
 [Papeeria](https://papeeria.com/) is an example.

+## Exercise

+Get yourself set up with a local LaTeX installation _or_ an account with an online LaTeX service.
+If you are using a local installation, you'll need to pick an editor too: we recommend starting with either TeXworks or TeX Shop (see above), then looking at other editors later once you know what how _you_ work best with LaTeX.

+You'll be able to run all of our other exercises in your browser, but we want to help you get working with real documents, so now is a great time to get yourself ready.